How to Create a Low Maintenance Garden

 So if the turf looks bad, the whole garden looks bad.

 Thankfully, the solution is a simple one.
 Synthetic turf!
 It looks great all year round and it requires very little maintenance.
+Artificial Grass can last up to 20 years and is cost-effective – check our how much artificial grass is!

 Most gardens use hedges to lay out there borders, and that’s’ fine.
 They do look nice after all.
 But you know what they are?
 Hard work.
 They need constant trimming and maintenance to ensure that they don’t become unruly.